 Laying Down Color

 The Goldfaber has a lead that’s a bit harder than the Polychromos.
 It’s not as soft as a Sanford Prismacolor.
 But that’s that’s just splitting hairs.
-If you’re curious as to what I’d define as a “hard” lead, go buy a Prismacolor Verithin color pencil.
+If you’re curious as to what I’d define as a “hard” lead, go buy a set of Prismacolor Verithin color pencils.
+[Amazon]

 If you’re not too experienced using color pencils, blending colors can be a bit tricky.
 It also doesn’t help that there are multiple options for blending.
 As mentioned earlier, Goldfaber color pencils are quite similar to Prismacolor wax-based color pencils.
 I also want to note, the ability to blend color pencils heavy depends upon the surface that you use.
 When first testing Goldfaber color pencils, I started with a sheet of Yupo paper.
 That surface was a little too slick for my purposes.
 On Yupo, it was too easy to over-blend, which resulted in loosing color.